-Happy Mama Healthy Baby Community Doula
+Happy Mama Healthy Baby Community Birth and Postpartum Doula

 I was born in Hollywood and raised in Pomona, CA. I am a mother to three girls and is well aware of the necessity of love and care during pregnancy, labor, and the postpartum period.

 My passionate desire to work with children and families led me to a career as a social worker and to obtain a Masters in Social Work at California State University Los Angeles.
 Craving a more personable relationship with families while exploring “birthing and babies”, I decided to take a different route and become a full circle doula.